home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 </div>

 We are going to help you make your first changes to `configuration.yaml`.
 To do this, we are going to install an add-on from the Home Assistant add-on store: the File editor.
-To get to the add-on store, click on the menu icon in the top left, then open {% my supervisor title="Configuration > Add-ons & Backups" %}.
+To get to the add-on store, click on the menu icon in the top left, then open {% my supervisor title="Settings > Add-ons" %}.
 On the new page, open the add-on store tab.

 <p class='img'>
 <img src='/images/hassio/screenshots/dashboard.png' />
-From the {% my supervisor title="Configuration > Add-ons & Backups" %} panel, open the add-on store.
+From the {% my supervisor title="Settings > Add-ons" %} panel, open the add-on store.
 </p>

 Under the "Official add-ons" section you will find the File editor add-on.